davidcamela/NLP-for-Stack-Overflow/README.md

 The following project was part of a Kaggle competition between Master's Students of the University of Geneva.
 Link for the competition's description: www.kaggle.com/competitions/ml-unige-fall-2023-stackoverflow-classification/overview/description

-The datasets used are available on the "CSV_Files.zip"
+The datasets used are available on the "CSV_Files.zip" inside the folder "Src".

 ## Description of the NLP Project